Population inversion: In three-level laser

 Upon pumping the medium, an appreciable number of atoms will transition to level 3, such that N_{3} > 0.
 To have a medium suitable for laser operation, it is necessary that these excited atoms quickly decay to level 2.
 The energy released in this transition may be emitted as a photon (spontaneous emission).
-However, in practice, the 3 → 2 transition is usually non-radiative (labeled transition R in the diagram), with the energy being transferred to vibrational motion (heat) of the host material surrounding the atoms, without the generation of a photon.
-This phenomenon is called the Auger effect.
+However, in practice, the 3 → 2 transition is usually non-radiative (labeled transition R in the diagram), with the energy being released as phonons and transferred to vibrational motion (heat) of the host material surrounding the atoms, without the generation of a photon.
+This phenomenon is sometimes called collisional deactivation.